SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 - audit

 This set of roles is Barbican-specific and not used by any other API.
-It became deprecated during the RBAC rework of OpenStack[^2] but is still included per default in recent OpenStack releases (as of the 2024.1 release).
+It became deprecated during the RBAC rework of OpenStack[^2].

 Due to its deprecation it is possible to enable Barbican's use of the already established reader, member and admin roles instead.
 This however requires the olso.policy options `enforce_scope` and `enforce_new_default` to be enabled.